Veterans Health Care System of the Ozarks

 We recognize that diverse populations have distinctive needs, and we train our staff in culturally and clinically-competent care for LGBT Veterans.
 VHSO is focused on providing the most respectful health care environment possible.

 VHSO has a number of policies to ensure competent care for LGBT Veterans.
 These include both national and local policies that guarantee access for LGBT Veterans.
 These policies (and more) are available to download from this website.
 We encourage LGBT Veterans and families to be aware of these rights as you seek care at VHSO.
-The LGBT Veteran Care Coordinators for VHSO are Larry King, MSW, LCSW at ext.
-65133 or Karen Pardue, LCSW, at ext.
+The LGBT Veteran Care Coordinator for VHSO is Karen Pardue, LCSW, at ext.
 65131 .